David Lloyd (broadcaster): Biography

 In September 2007, Lloyd left LBC and joined Virgin Radio (now Absolute Radio) as its programme controller for a year.
 Following the station's sale, he returned briefly to a spell of presentation duties at BBC Radio Nottingham.

-In April 2009, Lloyd was appointed as Head of Regional and Local Programming for BBC Yorkshire and Lincolnshire, based in Hull, but left that role after only a few weeks after being appointed group programming and marketing director of the newly-established Orion Media and its five Midlands-based FM stations — BRMB, Mercia FM, Wyvern FM, Beacon Radio in the West Midlands, and Heart 106 in the East Midlands.
-His was the first voice heard on Gem 106 (Now Gem) on New Year's Day 2011, when the station rebranded, after ending its association with The Heart Network.
+In April 2009, Lloyd was appointed as head of regional and local programming for BBC Yorkshire and Lincolnshire, based in Hull, but left that role after only a few weeks after being appointed group programming and marketing director of the newly-established Orion Media and its five Midlands-based FM stations — BRMB, Mercia FM, Wyvern FM, Beacon Radio in the West Midlands, and Heart 106 in the East Midlands.
+His was the first voice heard on Gem 106 (Now Gem) on New Year's Day 2011, when the station rebranded, after ending its association with the Heart Network.

-Since the disposal of Orion Media to Bauer in 2016, Lloyd has been working as a radio consultant at various stations and related organisations around the World and is currently Chairman of the local TV station, Notts TV.
-He has also returned to his first love of broadcasting through appearances on BBC Local Radio.
+Since the disposal of Orion Media to Bauer in 2016, Lloyd has been working as a radio consultant at various stations and related organisations around the world, and is currently chairman of the local TV station, Notts TV.

-In February 2021 Lloyd co-launched, with fellow radio executive Phil Riley, Boom Radio aimed at the baby boom generation.
+In February 2021, Lloyd co-launched (with fellow radio executive Phil Riley) Boom Radio, aimed at the baby boom generation.

 A keen radio historian, Lloyd is also the author of How to Make Great Radio (2015), Radio Moments (2017) and Radio Secrets (2019).